laffan/120-gpt-mobile-demo/README.md

 # GPT / Mobile Demo (CMPM 120)

-A simple demo showing off how [OpenAI's ChatGPT](https://platform.openai.com/docs/overview) and [CapacitorJS](https://capacitorjs.com/) can be used with [Phaser](https://phaser.io/) to create a simple mobile, AI-powered game.
+A simple demo showing off how [OpenAI's ChatGPT](https://platform.openai.com/docs/overview) and [CapacitorJS](https://capacitorjs.com/) can be used with [Phaser](https://phaser.io/) to create a simple, mobile, AI-powered game.

 ## Installation